 The department monitors the directed DSR fishery through logbooks, fish tickets, and fishery registration.
-In 1989, the department began requiring logbooks for directed fishing of DSR, and in 1990, a DSR directed fishery CFEC interim use permit card for Southeast Alaska was introduced.
+In 1989, the department began requiring logbooks for directed fishing of DSR, and in 1990, Southeast fishermen needed a DSR directed fishery CFEC interim use permit card (Y card).
 However, this permit card was not used in EYKT until 1991 when the SEO district was extended to include this area.
-Since 2003 fishermen have been required to register prior to participating in the directed DSR fishery.
+Since 2003, fishermen have been required to register prior to participating in the directed DSR fishery.

-The department conducts a multi-year stock assessment survey for DSR in the Southeast District.
+The department conducts a multi-year stock assessment survey for DSR in SEO.
 Biomass is estimated by management area as the product of yelloweye rockfish density, the area of rocky habitat within the 100-fathom contour, and the yelloweye rockfish average weight (O'Connell and Carlile 1993, Brylinsky et al. 2007).
-Yelloweye rockfish density for the annual stock assessment is based on the most recent estimate by management area; these densities are multiplied by the average weight of yelloweye rockfish from the directed and halibut longline fisheries for the current year and management area.
+Yelloweye rockfish density for the annual stock assessment is based on the most recent estimate by management area.
+These densities are multiplied by the average weight of yelloweye rockfish from the commercial directed DSR and halibut longline fisheries for the current year and management area.

-Yelloweye rockfish density is estimated using distance sampling methods along line transects.
-A submersible was used to survey yelloweye rockfish until 2009; however, due to changes in the availability of a cost-effective submersible, the department began conducting line transects with an ROV (remote operated vehicle) in 2012.
-Analysis of data obtained from ROV and submersible surveys indicates that the ROV is an appropriate survey tool to assess yelloweye rockfish stocks and provides estimates that are comparable to those produced with the submersible.
-All four of the SEO management areas have been surveyed with the ROV: CSEO in 2012 and 2016, SSEO in 2013, EYKT in 2015 and 2017, and NSEO in 2016.
-The most recent estimates of yelloweye rockfish density by management area are the following: 1,101 ye/km2 in CSEO, 986 ye/km2 in SSEO, 1,072 ye/km2 in EYKT, and 701 ye/km2 in NSEO.
+Yelloweye rockfish density is estimated using distance sampling methods along line transects (Buckland et al. 1993, Burnham et al. 1980, Thomas et al. 2010).
+From 1994 to 2009, a manned submersible was used to survey yelloweye rockfish; however, due to high costs and lack of submersible availability, the department began conducting line transects with a remote operated vehicle (ROV) in 2012.
+Side-by-side analysis of data obtained from ROV and submersible surveys indicates that the ROV is an appropriate survey tool to assess yelloweye rockfish stocks and provides estimates that are comparable to those produced with the submersible (O'Connell and Carlile 1994).
+All four of the SEO management areas have been surveyed with the ROV: CSEO in 2012, 2016, and 2018; SSEO in 2013, 2018, and 2020; EYKT in 2015, 2017, and 2019; and NSEO in 2016 and 2018.
+The most recent estimates of yelloweye rockfish density (i.e., ye/km2) by management area are as follows: 898 ye/km2 in CSEO, 1,624 ye/km2 in SSEO (from the 2018 stock assessment survey), 1,562 ye/km2 in EYKT, and 553 ye/km2 in NSEO.

-The allowable biological catch (ABC) for the DSR assemblage in SEO is set by multiplying the lower bound of the 90% confidence interval of yelloweye rockfish biomass for the region by the natural mortality rate (0.02) and average estimated harvest from commercial, sport, and subsistence fisheries of other species in the DSR assemblage is added to the yelloweye rockfish ABC.
-This method is more conservative than using $F{40\%}$ (0.026) to determine the ABC.
-The overfishing level is set using a rate of $F{30\%}$ (0.032).
+The allowable biological catch (ABC) for the DSR assemblage in SEO is set by multiplying the lower bound of the 90% confidence interval of yelloweye rockfish biomass for the region by the natural mortality rate (M = 0.02) and average estimated harvest from commercial, sport, and subsistence fisheries of other species in the DSR assemblage, which is added to the yelloweye rockfish ABC.
+In this assessment, natural mortality is equal to fishing mortality (F), or F = M. This method is more conservative than using $F{40\%}$ (0.026) to determine the ABC.
+The overfishing level is set using a rate of $F{35\%}$ (0.032).
 There is no stock assessment information available for NSEI and SSEI management areas where the GHL has historically been set annually at 55,125 round lb for each area or approximately at the midpoint of the GHR (110,000 round lb).